riccardomusmeci/mlx-llm/README.md

 > The test will take a while since it will download all the models if not already present.
 Also, once test for a model is done, all the 🤗 hub cache will be deleted.

 > [!NOTE]
-> Run the benchmarks on your Apple Silicon device and then PR-me.
+> Run the benchmarks on your Apple Silicon device and then PR-me the results.
+I will be happy to add them to the [benchmark.csv](results/benchmark.csv) file.

 ### **Model Embeddings ✴️**